purdue-mars/VIP-GEAI/02-block-pick-and-place/readme.md

 ### Helpful tips

-- On the left sidebar of the MuJoCorenderer, click:
+- On the left sidebar of the MuJoCo Renderer, click:
   - `Rendering > Frame > Site|Body|Geom` to toggle rendering of the coordinate frames
   - `Rendering > Label > Site|Body|Geom` to toggle rendering of the labels
 - Helpful utils are provided for you to in the robohive library: